Blog images are an important part of your blogging process.

 - Most bloggers use simple design tools now.
 These tools are everywhere and people know they don’t need Adobe to manipulate images.

 - Bloggers know how to keep costs down.
 The less expensive the approach, the more popular it is.
 People know they don’t need freelancers or agencies anymore.
 They don’t even need installed software.
 You use browsers to find images.
 You use browsers to design with those images.

 More than half of the bloggers that took the time to respond to our study are creating their visuals by themselves.
 Moreover, they are no longer using desktop based professional tools such as the Adobe Suite.
-Instead, they use online apps like Creatopy.
+Instead, they use online design creation apps apps like Creatopy.

 There are two reasons for this choice:

 First, we know that online designer apps are significantly less costly on the long run.
 If you are a blogger or a content marketer, you might not want to invest in these kinds of tools since your work does not depend directly on the designs themselves.

 Secondly, online apps are way easier to learn and work with compared to professional designing apps.
 Most of the times, they are created with the general audience in mind.